nyno-kb/python-101/_episodes/02-data-types.md

 int
 ~~~
 {: .output}
-The output int is short for integer
+The output `int` is short for integer.
 ## Strings

 A _string_ is a Python data type that is treated like text, even if it contains a number.
 Strings are always enclosed by either single quotation marks `'this is a string'` or double quotation marks `"this is a string"`.